qkzk/fm/development.md

   - you can type a permission in octal mode (like 640), litterally (like rwxrwxrwx) or like in chmod "a+x", "-w" etc.
 - Temporary marks.
 Use Char(") and Alt+" to jump and save.
 Only 10 are saved so we can index with the digits.
   Those marks aren't saved on disk and are dropped when the application stops.
+- Use the current window when possible.
+  When you start a shell with `s` or open a file opened in a terminal, we use the current window instead of starting a new terminal emulator.
+  It can't work if you open multiple files which doesn't share a common opener (a text file and something else).

 #### Changelog